-As this is a self-drive holiday, you are free to spend as much or little time at each site as possible; you don’t need to worry about appeasing any other guests or following the strict timetable of a guide.
-If you find the geysers of Haukadalur valley particularly mesmerising, or the volcanic landscapes of the Reykjanes Peninsula beckoning you, you have the freedom to dedicate hours to each.
+As this is a self-drive holiday, you are free to spend as much or little time at each site as possible.
+You don't need to worry about appeasing any other guests or following the strict timetable of a guide.
+If you find the geysers of Haukadalur valley particularly mesmerizing, or the volcanic landscapes of the Reykjanes Peninsula beckoning you, you have the freedom to dedicate hours to each.

 Furthermore, a self-drive adventure will allow you to get off the beaten track to find attractions most guests overlook entirely.
 After booking, you'll be sent an itinerary detailing all of the fantastic locations you can visit each day, allowing you to tailor the perfect vacation for you and your group.

-The only limit on your independence is making sure you get to the meeting place of any excursions you booked on time.
-On your second day, you can choose between a serene horseback ride, a thrilling snowmobile and a breathtaking snorkelling tour.
-On your third, you’ll have the choice between glacier hiking, ice caving, or taking a super jeep to the magnificent Highlands.
+The only limit on your independence is making sure you get to the meeting place of any excursions you have booked on time.
+On your second day, you can choose between a serene horseback ride, a thrilling snowmobile, and a breathtaking snorkeling tour.
+On your third, you'll have the choice between glacier hiking, ice caving, or taking a super jeep to the magnificent Highlands.

 You will also have the opportunity to visit Iceland's most famous attraction, the Blue Lagoon, either just after your arrival or just before your departure.